adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		// 5.
 Etc
 	});

 If you run this code in IE8, it will fail when you get to part #4 as the browser doesn't support this code.
-That means the user can't even submit the form with a server round trip and receive the degraded *core* experience.
-They are in limbo.
+The user doesn't get neither the core experience or the enhanced experience.
+They get the fucked experience.

 This problem applies to any browser old or new that runs Javascript.
 Its a continuum of new browsers, new features with different points of failures all the time.